telerik/fiddler-everywhere-docs/modify-and-filter-traffic/rules-queue.md

 ---

-The **Rules** tab contains the following sections:

-- **Rules Toolbar**&mdash;Provides options for rule creation, group creation, sharing, manual import or export, and manual execution.

-- [**Rule Builder**]({%slug modify-traffic-get-started%}#using-rules-builder)&mdash;Creates new rules and edits existing ones.

-- **Rules Queue**&mdash;A queue of rules and groups applied in the order of appearance from top to bottom.
-Each rule/group in the queue has its toolbar with different functionalities.
-The **Rules** tab enables you to create rules and organize multiple rules.
-Each rule or group of rule can interact and interfere with other active rules.

-This article demonstrates how to store, group, rank and use your rules through the **Rules Queue**.

 ## Organizing Rules in the Queue

-The **Rules Queue** is a visual tree that lists all active rules & groups in a priority queue.
-Note that each active rule or group has higher execution priority than other rules & groups placed lower in the queue.
+All created rules in the **Rules** tab are organized in the **Rules Queue** - a visual tree that lists all active rules & groups in a priority queue.
+Each active rule or group has higher execution priority than other rules & groups placed lower in the queue.
 The **Rules Queue** allows you to enable, disable, promote, denote, edit, export, import, share, and immediately execute the listed rules.

 To use a rule (or a group of rules) from the **Rules Queue**, take into consideration the following tips: